kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0136 Commercial air tours and national parks air tour management.md

 \(1\) Part 121 or 135 operators conducting a commercial air tour and holding a part 119 certificate;

-\(2\) Part 91 operators conducting flights as described in §119.1(e)(2); and
+\(2\) Part 91 operators conducting flights as described in [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0119 Certification  air carriers and commercial operators.md#§119.1   Applicability.|§119.1]](e)(2); and

 \(3\) Part 91 operators conducting flights as described in 14 CFR 91.146

-\(c\) This subpart is not applicable to operations conducted in balloons, gliders (powered or un-powered), parachutes (powered or un-powered), gyroplanes, o[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.146   Passenger-carrying flights for the benefit of a charitable, nonprofit, or community event.|14 CFR 91.146]]
+\(c\) This subpart is not applicable to operations conducted in balloons, gliders (powered or un-powered), parachutes (powered or un-powered), gyroplanes, or airships.

 \(d\) For the purposes of this subpart the following definitions apply:

 *Commercial Air Tour* means a flight conducted for compensation or hire in an airplane or helicopter where a purpose of the flight is sightseeing.
 The FAA may consider the following factors in determining whether a flight is a commercial air tour for purposes of this subpart: